sarahram/CS207_Project/README.md

 # Team

+All members participated in brainstorming and additional research and changes to the write up as needed.

 The build team consists of:
-* Sarah Ram -- Documented and worked on the github, built the schematics & breadboard view of the circuit
+* Sarah Ram -- Focused mainly on the GitHub assembly and curation, formatting this readme file as well as the files themselves.
+Also,     was able to create a schematic and breadboard view of the circuit built to include in this readme file.
-* Mackenzy Vida -- Focused on Documentation of this project, as well as designed the look of the
+* Mackenzy Vida -- Focused on Documentation and write up of this project, as well as ordering the required material and assembling it to   make our light display look nice and presentable.
-* Lauren Wilson --
+* Lauren Wilson -- Focused on the documentation as well as the GitHub information.
-* Chase Wilson -- Altered and worked on the code, as well as did the main build of the circuit
+* Chase Wilson -- Focused on assembling and altering the code and the main build of the circuit.

 # Credits